 Scientific research using Australian native mammals is essential to our understanding of their biology.
-Successful strategies for the conservation and management of native mammals will rely on a thorough knowledge of their biology.
+Successful so tegies for the conservation and management of native mammals will rely on a thorough knowledge of their biology.
 Research on Australian native mammals also reveals some of the basic principles of mammalian biology and may advance biomedical science.
-Australia's native mammals have some special features that can aide research.
-For example, marsupials produce small neonatal young that are born at a very early stage of development (altricial young) and are readily accessible in the pouch.
+Australia's native mammals have some special for the state of the second seco early stage of development (altricial young) and are readily accessible in the pouch.